Pre-trained Gaussian Processes for Bayesian Optimization: Experiments

-In this section, we set \hyperbo variants and STBO to share exactly the same GP-UCB acquisition function as STBOH, MIMO and RFGP.
-The UCB coefficient for all methods is $1.8$.
-The variants of \hyperbo are as follows: \begin{itemize} \item H* NLL: HyperBO with UCB as the acquisition function and negative log marginal likelihood (NLL) as the objective function. \item H* NLLKL: HyperBO with UCB as the acquisition function and NLL plus 10 times KL divergence on matching datapoints as the objective function.
-See \S\ref{app:objective} for more details. \end{itemize}
+where $\overline{y}$ is the median and $y_{\max}$ is the maximum of $\{y_j^{(i)}\}_{j=1}^{M_i}$.
+In every iteration $t$ of \hyperbo in Algorithm~\ref{alg:hyperbo}, we also apply the same type of mapping to the test sub-dataset $D_f = \{(x_\tau, y_\tau)\}_{\tau=1}^{t-1}$.
+For all methods that we compared, model re-training was performed on $D_f$ to allow this dynamic adjustment of the evaluations on the test function.

+Figure~\ref{fig:online} presents the online tuning results for image and text based tasks\footnote{We only experimented on the 9 tasks selected from Table~\ref{tab:workloads} due to limited compute resources.}.
+The goals of image based tasks are to minimize the validation error rate, while the text based tasks (LM1B, Uniref50, WMT) aim to minimize the cross entropy (CE) loss.

+We reconfigured H-NLL and H-EKL to use a one-hidden layer neural network of size 8 as mean function and Mat\'ern32 covariance function on the feature layer of the neural net as kernel.
+For H-EKL, we added 0.1 times the NLL objective to the EKL objective to allow re-training the model during online evaluations.
+For all methods, we used GP-UCB with coefficient $1.8$.

-In Fig.~\ref{fig:online}, we include the online tuning results for selected tasks due to limited compute resources.
-We noticed that for some methods, e.g. STBO and MIMO, it is very difficult for them to recover from a ``bad'' datapoint.
-This is partly because predictions from these models are significantly tied to the initial observations.
+In our experiments, we noticed that it was very difficult for STBO, MIMO and RFGP to recover from a ``bad'' datapoint, and their BO results were a lot worse than STBOH, H-NLL and H-EKL.
+This was partly because predictions from these models were significantly tied to the initial observations.
 For example, STBO may overfit to the initial bad value and believe there are bad values in the entire search space.
+Figure~\ref{fig:online} presents the results of STBOH, H-NLL and H-EKL for clarity and Figure~\ref{fig_app:online} shows the results that compare more methods.

-Nevertheless, in 7 out of 9 tasks, \hyperbo methods performed the best among all methods being compared.
+Figure~\ref{fig:online} shows the robust performance of H-NLL and H-EKL in the online tuning problems.
+In 8 out of 9 tuning tasks, \hyperbo methods outperformed STBOH.